 Screencast Video Recorder has been a favorite of ours since its release, and has been featured in our own Top Android Apps Every Rooted User Should Know About and Best Of 2011 posts.
 Needless to say, we think this app is top notch, and I'm sure tons of other Android users would agree.
 Not only does it offer video capture with many features, but it has some pretty nice screenshot functionality as well.

 Popular screen recording app, Screencast, has just received an update with some pretty sweet additions.
 Those of us who use this powerful app know how awesome it already is, but it just got better with a new time lapse recording feature.
 I'm sure some users have been waiting for this for some time now, and it sure is welcomed.
 It'll definitely add a whole new element to app and game demos.
+In addition, the speed of video processing has more than doubled with this update, and some minor bugs have been exterminated.

 Today Screencast added a new weapon to its arsenal: audio recording.
 You can now record and narrate right from your phone.
 They've also made the recording 25% faster, so you can do all that and still have a decently smooth video to show off.